layeredapps/dashboard/readme.md

         proxyRequestOptions.headers.include = 'something'
     }

+The "themeColor" and "tileColor" will replace the META tag values in template and template-less pages of Dashboard, allowing you to style your favicon and other icons.
+Dashboard will check your application server for replacement icons:

+    /public/favicon.ico
+    /public/favicon-16x16.png
+    /public/favicon-32x32.png
+    /public/apple-touch-icon.png

+For additional icons you can specify <>

 # Dashboard modules

 Dashboard is modular and by itself it provides only the signing in, account management and basic administration.
 Modules add new pages and API routes for additional functionality.